Ultimate Product Gallery

 • Optional hover behaviors:

-• Preview on hover: hovering previews without changing the selected item.
+• Preview on hover: hovering previews an item without changing the selected item.

 • Commit on hover: hovering changes the selected item.